Piyushraghav01/ResponsivePage_Design-2/README.md

-# Basic responsive page using css .
+# Basic responsive page2 using css .